rust-lang/rfcs/text/0640-debug-improvements.md

     "c": 3
 }
 ```
-* Struct and tuple struct output is printed with one field per line, indented
+* Struct and struct variant output is printed with one field per line,
-    four spaces, and fields printed with the `#` modifier as well: e.g.
+indented four spaces, and fields printed with the `#` modifier as well: e.g.
 ```rust
 Foo {
     field1: "hi",